-With new emerging digital technologies there arises the need for more flexible aero-servo-hydro-elastic models with a variable degree of detail and a wide range of modes of application.
-Currently, such models are usually one-off developments for a specific purpose, often based on an ad-hoc and heuristic structure and only a lose connection to the underlying physics.
-Even small changes often require an extensive redevelopment and the comparability between different versions or related models is not really viable (Simani, 2015).
+The next generation of wind turbine digital technologies requires versatile aero-servo-hydro-elastic models, of various levels of fidelity, and suitable for a wide range of applications.
+Currently, the available models are implemented for a specific purpose, usually based on an heuristic structure.
+Small implementation changes often require an extensive redevelopment, and the range of applications of the tool remains limited.

+[Suggest to remove: , and only keep a loose connection to the underlying physics.
+Small changes often require an extensive redevelopment and the comparability between different versions or related models is not really viable (Simani, 2015).]

-Aiming to improve this situation, in this work we propose a framework for the automatic derivation, processing and parametrization of models with a varying degree of detail.
-The approach is based on Kane’s method (Kane and Wang, 1965) extended to include a nonlinear, modal representation of flexible bodies in the standard SID format (Wallrapp, 1994), (Schwertassek and Wallrapp, 1999).
-This method yields very compact (no constraint equations) symbolic equations of motion (EOM).
-Parameter values can be calculated from readily available physical properties without the need for identification from time-series data (La Cavae et al., 2016), (Loew and Obradovic, 2018).
-This approach is not new per se but the accessibility of such tools and the special requirements for aero-elastic models justifies a fresh consideration.
+To address this issue, we propose a framework for the automatic derivation, processing and parametrization of models with a varying degree of detail.
+Our approach is based on Kane’s method (Kane and Wang, 1965) and a nonlinear modal representation of flexible bodies that are described using a standard input format (Wallrapp, 1994), (Schwertassek and Wallrapp, 1999).
+The method yields compact symbolic equations of motion with implicit account of the constraints.

-Based on symbolic nonlinear equations, the generated models can be further processed for a wide variety applications:
+[Remove?: Parameter values can be calculated from readily available physical properties without the need for identification from time-series data (La Cavae et al., 2016), (Loew and Obradovic, 2018). ] In this work, we use well-establish techniques and leverage the current capabilities of symbolic calculation packages to allow users to easily generate models suitable for their applications, such as:

+[Remove:?
+This approach is not new per se but the accessibility of such tools and the special requirements for aero-elastic models justifies a fresh consideration. ]

-Linearization for controller design and tuning or general frequency domain analysis
+Linearization, for controller design and tuning, or, for frequency domain analysis

 Derivation of exact gradients for optimization procedures

-Automatic generation of application specific code such as Simulink models, standalone simulators, state observers or digital twins
+Automatic generation of dedicated code, for applications such as: Simulink models, standalone simulators, state observers, or digital twins

-Further processing by specialized tools e.g. for the generation of high performance NMPC code such as acados (Verschueren et al., 2018)
+Further processing by specialized tools, e.g. for the generation of high performance NMPC code such as acados (Verschueren et al., 2018)

-Contrary to the otherwise very similar approach in Merz (2018), our framework processes all equations on a symbolic level and thus, the model can be used in its nonlinear or linearized form.
-Even if only linear models are needed, our approach is much faster than multiple OpenFAST linearizations for different operating points.
+Contrary to the approach of Merz (2018), our framework processes all equations on a symbolic level and thus, the model can be used in its nonlinear or linearized form.
+Our approach is severalfold faster than multiple OpenFAST linearizations because it gives results for all operating points at once.

+Most importantly, the different applications listed above are obtained from the same standardized and intuitive model description.
+The user only needs to describe the individual bodies of the system, their connections, the forces acting on them, and chose a set of generalized coordinates to describe the motion.

-But most importantly, all these different applications are based on and reproducible from the same standardized and intuitive model description.
-This description is composed of the pose (position and orientation) and properties of the bodies and the active forces acting on them.
-By writing the pose in terms of so-called generalized coordinates, the desired degrees of freedom (DOF) are introduces (Branlard, 2019).
-This makes it very easy to quickly vary the level of detail, e.g. to specify a model with stiff or flexible blades (any combination of flap and edge and number of modes) or even to assign the same coordinate to all three blades and thereby yield a model with collective-only blade motion.
-Composing a model from its bodies and their DOFs makes it possible to tailor the level of detail in a modular fashion (Shabana, 2013).
+[ Remove: description is composed of the pose (position and orientation) and properties of the bodies and the active forces acting on them.
+By writing the pose in terms of so-called generalized coordinates, the desired degrees of freedom (DOF) are introduced (Branlard, 2019).]

+This makes it very easy to quickly vary the level of detail, e.g. choosing stiff or flexible blades, or the number of flap and edge modes.

+[Remove: or the same coordinate to all three blades and thereby yield a model with collective-only blade motion.
+Composing a model from its bodies and their DOFs makes it possible to tailor the level of detail in a modular fashion (Shabana, 2013). ]